mit-rss/wall_follower_sim/README.md

 ### 1. Running the Simulator

-First, open [`rviz`](http://wiki.ros.org/rviz) using the right-click menu in the NoVNC browser graphical interface (which can be accessed at http://localhost:6080/vnc.html?resize=remote after the docker container is started).
+First, open [`rviz2`](https://docs.ros.org/en/humble/p/rviz2/) using the right-click menu in the NoVNC browser graphical interface (which can be accessed at http://localhost:6080/vnc.html?resize=remote after the docker container is started).

 Launch the [racecar simulator](https://github.com/mit-racecar/racecar_simulator) by running (from any directory):

     ros2 launch racecar_simulator simulate.launch.xml

-Note that you must open `rviz` ***before*** you launch the racecar simulator for the map to appear (since the map only is published once when the simulator is started).
+Note that you must open RViz ***before*** you launch the racecar simulator for the map to appear (since the map only is published once when the simulator is started).

 You should see a car in a map (walls are black, empty space is grey) and colorful points on that map representing lidar detections.

 ![The racecar in the starting position](https://raw.githubusercontent.com/mit-racecar/racecar_simulator/master/media/racecar_simulator_rviz_1.png)

-You can change the position of the robot by clicking the "2D Pose Estimate" button on top of rviz and placing the arrow somewhere on the map.
+You can change the position of the robot by clicking the "2D Pose Estimate" button on top of RViz and placing the arrow somewhere on the map.

 As you see in the map on your screen, we're currently simulating the environment of the Stata basement.
 While you can certainly use this environment to develop your wall follower, for our tests, we'll be using a more challenging environment: the Building 31 basement.
 If you'd like to see what that looks like, you can kill the simulator above, and run the following command: